A joyful tonic, Shrek the Musical underpins glossy spectacle with endearing heart, delighting the audience with sassy humour and quirky characters.

 Blue chip family entertainment, Shrek the Musical holds up just as well as a nostalgia-fuelled outing for adults of all ages.

 Shrek the Musical plays at Her Majesty’s Theatre, Melbourne until 12 April 2020.
-Shrek the Musical plays at Lyric Theatre, Brisbane from 9 May 2020.
+Shrek the Musical plays at Lyric Theatre, Brisbane from 9 January to 7 February 2021; for ticket bookings, click here.

 Photos: Brian Geach